pilotmoon/popclipweb/site/privacy.md

 Some of my apps offer the ability to install extensions that interact with third-party services on the internet.
 (For example, "send to Instapaper" or "translate with Google Translate".)
-All such communication occurs directly between your device and the third-party using secure HTTPS APIs; my servers do not act as an intermediary.
+All such communication occurs directly between your device and the third party using secure HTTPS APIs; my servers do not act as an intermediary.
 Your use of these extensions is subject to the policies of the relevant third-party services.

-Where extensions require login details such as a username and password, these are stored locally on your device, in the operating system's secure keychain.
+Where extensions require login details such as a username and password, these are stored locally on your device in the operating system's secure keychain.
 Your login details are never sent to my servers.

 ### Update checking

-My apps include update checking functionality.
-When auto-update is turned on, the app will periodically contact my web server to see if an update is available.
-Update checking may send me anonymous system information such as app version and operating system version.
+My apps include update-checking functionality.
+When auto-update is on, the app will periodically contact my web server to see if an update is available.
+Update checking may send me anonymous system information, such as the app version and operating system version.
 You can disable update checking within the app's preferences.

 ### Crash reporting

-My apps have crash reporting functionality.
-If a crash occurs, the app will send the technical details of the crash to me, to help me fix it.
+My apps have crash-reporting functionality.
+If a crash occurs, the app will send the technical details of the crash to me to help me fix it.
 My crash reporting functionality is provided by [Microsoft App Center](https://appcenter.ms/).

 ### Analytics